LuizZak/SwiftRewriter/Architecture.md

 ## Architectural description

-The tool splits the conversion process into a couple of discrete steps, which are mostly divided into separate targets:
+The tool splits the conversion process into six discrete steps, which are, whenever possible, divided into separate project targets.

 ```
 ┌─────────────┐ ┌──────────────────────┐ ┌─────────────┐ ┌─────────────┐ ┌─────────────┐ ┌──────────┐